JakubG-01/PDFCounter/README.md

 - Provide a detailed summary per file and overall totals

-- GUI with file selection (working progress bar soon)
+- GUI with file selection

 ## Configuration ⚙️